 Where to See the Northern Lights in Scotland

-If you are a true northern lights enthusiast, you’ll be delighted to find so many places in Scotland with great dark skies and good northern views.
+If you are a true northern lights enthusiast, you’ll be delighted to find so many places in Scotland with great dark skies and good northern views; I put together a map of all the best places to see the Northern Lights in Scotland so you can see them in one place.
 For the best chance to see the aurora in Scotland, plan a multi-night itinerary to several of these places – this will improve your odds!

 The Shetland Islands are the British Isles that are closest to the North Pole.
 This makes them a good destination to see the northern lights in winter!
 Stay away from places with street lightning such as Lerwick or you will be disappointed.